The-Commit-Company/frappe-js-sdk/README.md

 - 📄 File upload
 - 🤙🏻 API calls

-We plan to add the following in the future:
+We plan to add the following features in the future:

-🗝 Authentication with OAuth clients
+- 🗝 Authentication with OAuth clients
+- Support for common functions like `get_last_doc`, `exists` in the database.

 The library uses [Axios](https://axios-http.com) under the hood to make API calls to your Frappe backend.